OpenSTREAM-solvers/openstream/docs/source/index_content.rst

 Why OpenSTREAM?
 ---------------

-OpenSTREAM is built to lower the barrier to entry for two-phase flow simulations and modeling.
+OpenSTREAM is built to lower the barrier to entry for developing and validating fundamental models in two-phase flow simulations, making advanced thermal-hydraulic research more accessible to engineers and scientists.
 Whether you're a researcher or student, the platform supports collaborative model development, performance evaluation, and validation across institutions.
 It’s a flexible, extensible environment for advancing the state of the art in multiphase flow modeling.

 About this documentation
 ------------------------